TomBoehm/micromdm_munki/README.md

 # micromdm_munki

 Add Appstore Apps to Munki:
-updateAppstoreApps.py lists all the VPP apps associated to micromdm and adds them macOS Apps to Munki as nopkg
+updateAppstoreApps.py lists all the VPP apps associated to micromdm and adds them to Munki as nopkg
 importProfile.py should be called with a mobilecinfig as argument.
 If adds the Profile as nopkg.

 The process: Trigger micromdm via Munki.